sysadmin-info/sysadmin.info.pl/content/en/blog/singularity.md

 ---
 title: "Why AGI will not be realized?
 The Singularity isn’t near.
-Does our brains use quantum computation?"
+Does our brain use quantum computation?"
 date:  2023-06-14T22:00:00+00:00
 description: "Why AGI will not be realized?
 The Singularity isn’t near.
-Does our brains use quantum computation?"
+Does our brain use quantum computation?"
 draft: false
 hideToc: false
 enableToc: true